walmins/iSamsungTV/README.md

 ## News

-[iBrew](https://github.com/Tristan79/iBrew/) the Smarter Coffee and iKettle 2.0 interface?!
+Smarthome lovers!
+Check out [iBrew](https://github.com/Tristan79/iBrew/) the Smarter Coffee and iKettle 2.0 interface?!

 ## Introduction
 iBrew is an interface to the Samsung TV series C, D, E and F...